andrepn/trading_api_deribit_example/README.md

 # trading_api_deribit_example

+deribit_v1_api is the more developed version that employs logic currently on the production deribit site.

 A python program using deribit v1 api to maintain limit orders around the current price. [not a trading strategy or advice, use pieces at your own risk]

 This is an example pulling data from deribit v1 api and using that data to place trades.